This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Dehydration.
 A dehydrated dog won’t have enough blood volume to circulate adequate oxygen.
 This can cause the breathing rate to increase.

 • Sleep apnea.
-This condition is most common in flat-faced breeds.
+According to PetMD, this is a relatively rare condition in canines, but is most common in flat-faced breeds or overweight dogs.
 It causes the airways to collapse when sleeping, leading to the dog regularly being woken up.

 • Medications.
 Certain medications may cause a dog to breathe faster.
+“A common example is corticosteroids, which cause excessive panting in many dogs,” adds Dr Simon.
 If you notice your dog’s respiratory rate has increased after starting medication, discuss this with your vet.

-If the fast breathing is accompanied by other symptoms or signs of distress, such as those listed below, then contact your vet immediately.
+If fast breathing is accompanied by other symptoms of respiratory distress, such as those listed below, contact your vet immediately.
 Your dog may be suffering from a condition that requires emergency treatment.

 • Breathing seems difficult or uncomfortable